Alcoholics Anonymous Meetings

 Back to the list

-Country codes - To call the Dutch side from the US, dial 011 599 and the number.
+Country codes - In the fall of 2011, the Dutch side joined the North American Numbering Plan Area (NANPA).
+Essentially, they were assigned a three digit area code (721) like everyplace in the US and Canada, and a few other Caribbean islands.
+To call the Dutch side from the US, dial 1 721 and the seven digit number.
 In the summer of 2000, all land lines in St Maarten changed from 5 digits to 7 digits via a prefix of 54.
 Thus, a number such as 21250 became 542 1250.
 This makes all the numbers seem much like those in the US.
 (The original first digit was a rough indication of the location of the phone with 2 being a Philipsburg

 French side: French phones generally have six digits, usually given as three pairs of numbers.
 Now all France needs to have additional digits added in front of the usual three pairs, something like an area code, but it has to be dialed even within the area.
 Thus, inside French St Martin, one must now dial 0590 plus the usual six digits.
 Now you really are confused, but it gets worse: From the US, you have to dial the country code but only the last nine digits.
 The country code for St Martin is also 590.
 For overseas calls, most people in the US add 011 to the front of this, getting 011 590 590 and the six digit phone number as an exercise in digital dexterity before you can make a restaurant reservation.
 It's much easier and cheaper to use email!